IntelPython/numba-dpex/README.md

 ## Numba + dpCtl + dpNP = numba-dppy

-`numba-dppy` extends Numba with new backend for support compilation for Intel CPU and GPU architectures.
+`numba-dppy` extends Numba with a new backend to support compilation for Intel CPU and GPU architectures.

 For more information about Numba, see the Numba homepage: